 Then we end with words of thankfulness.

 the word petition.
 Petitioning

 is asking.
 It is not

 last phrase in verse 6 says: "present your requests to God with

 for personal requests.
 We

 verse 7 we see the results of the above prayers.

-our hearts and minds need to be guarded from the devil, and the world and all
+our hearts and minds need to be guarded from the devil and world and all

 that comes our way.
 Our hearts and minds should be given over to the

 Lordship of Jesus but that doesn’t mean they will not suffer attack.

 The peace of God can help in the times of attack from the enemy.

 peace in God.
 There are two

 types of peace.
 This peace

 that Paul is talking about is a peace that can penetrate our hearts and